JetBrains/teamcity-documentation/topics/working-with-feature-branches.md

 ## Changes

 For each build TeamCity shows changes included in it.
 For builds from branches the changes calculation process takes the branch into account and presents you with the changes relevant to the build branch.
 The changes for a build in a branch are calculated as the changes from the build's revision to the previous build in the branch or a build in the default branch.
-There is an [option](configuring-vcs-settings.md) to exclude default branch changes, though.
 The change log with its graph of commits will help you understand what is going on in the monitored branches.

 ![branchesChange.png](branchesChange.png)